Table of contents

 public-api-key-klaviyo

-Be sure to also enable the Use Optimistic Scenario and Store email in cookies options to ensure that email addresses are saved and used for optimistic approaches in data analysis.
+Make sure you also enable the Use Optimistic Scenario and Store email in cookies options to ensure that email addresses are stored and used for an optimistic approach in data analysis.
 Below is an example of what the configuration might then look like:

 klaviyo-active-on-site-configuration

-As a final step, add the All Pages trigger to activate the Klaviyo tag on each page.
-With these settings, your Klaviyo tags are ready to track site-wide user activity.
+As a final step, add the All Pages trigger to activate the Klaviyo tag on every page.
+With these settings, your Klaviyo tag is ready to track site-wide user activity.

 klaviyo-active-on-site-tag-all-pages